All Episodes

 Well, screw that.

-You know, this coalition that Reagan built was dynamic and it did consist of Democrats and independents and moderates, but we didn't do it.
+You know, this coalition that Reagan built was dynamic, and it did consist of Democrats and Independents and moderates, but we didn't do it.

 He didn't do it by running around acting like them or trying to make them think he was one of them.

-And they reacted to it and they loved it.
+He changed their minds, he showed them a better way, and they reacted to it and they loved it.

 McCain had a news conference in Florida today on his way over to Tampa.